malectro/blog/content/blog/hello-world/index.md

 ---

 The 90s kids were kindof lucky.
-For those of us that were old enough to be lucid but young enough to have endless hours to sink into mindless obsessions, the rapid expanse of personal computers and networking was magical.
+For those of us that were old enough to be lucid but young enough to have endless hours to sink into mindless obsessions, the rapid expansion of personal computers and networking was magical.
 I went from failing to control the whims of a character resembling a blurry cross stitch to controlling the same man, now rendered in 3D, as he flew through the skies on a winged hat.